 Students and/or prospective students may be eligible for institutional scholarships based on academic and/or vocational excellence, achievement, or ability in various activities such as athletics, band, choir, music, drama, and rodeo.
 Some scholarships are based on financial need of the student (determined by the FAFSA); others have specific requirements as stipulated by the donor.
-For scholarship information, please go to the Hill College website at www.hillcollege.edu or contact the Student Information Services in Hillsboro or Cleburne.
+For scholarship information, please go to the Hill College website or contact the Student Information Services at the Hill County Campus or the Johnson County Campus.
 The deadline for applying for academic and endowed scholarships is June 1st.
 These scholarships are awarded on a yearly basis and must be reapplied for annually.

-Academic Scholarships-Students with a GPA of 3.0 or better, on a 4.0 scale, can apply of an academic scholarship.
+Academic Scholarships-Students with a GPA of 2.5 or better, on a 4.0 scale, can apply of an academic scholarship.
 Applications are available on the Hill College website.
 Application deadline is June 1.